barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 This means that the consequent surpluses and deficits are balance sheet records; Germany's assets are Italy's, Spain's etc liabilities.
 This has resulted in a [trillion][43] euro domino tower; a unilateral exit from the Euro by the [southern debitors][44] would be, well... interesting, to say the least!
 The northern European banking system would be lucky to survive.

-This mounting risk is causing a lot of untold headaches.
+This mounting risk is causing a lot of untold headaches and might one day cause an EU-wide [Mexican stand-off][52].

 ### Geopolitics

 The world is turning multi-polar.

 Whether it is [China-US-EU][34] or some [other][35] [combination][36] is of little importance.
 What is important to note is the disproportionate dominance of a single country and its currency (US dollar) in the global payments system.
 Just a cursory glance at the actual [topology][37] of the [SWIFT network][38] is enough to prove that it is global in name only.
 95% of the network coverage goes through US financial institutions.
 This makes it laughably easy for the US to [weaponize][39] its infrastructure and for the world to immediately comply. <sup>[6](#footnote_6)</sup>
+An EU attempt to keep the Iran nuclear deal [alive][54] (and override US sanctions), resulted in something more [like a barter system][53] than a payments network.

-This is a strategic threat which countries around the world are waking up to.
+US dominance is a strategic threat which countries and corporations around the world are only now waking up to.

 ## Pull payments